CERN-CERT/pDNSSOC/docs/correlation_engine.md

 * Storage solution

     DNS data is ingested from passive DNS sensors.
-This is where the connection between originating DNS recursive client and participating institution entity is stored so that alerting is possible.
+This is where the relarion between originating DNS recursive client and participating institution entity is stored so that alerting is possible.

 ## Areas of work - `WIP`